reflectoring/reflectoring.github.io/content/blog/2022/2022-02-14-spring-shell.md

     log.info(format("adding agent '%s'", agent));
 }
 ```
-Now, if we try to pass a parameter value with a length of 1 we will get an error stating the reason
+Now, if we try to pass a parameter value with a length of 1 we will get an error stating the reason:
 ```bash
 shell:>ssh-agent --a t
 The following constraints were not met: